Guide Food

 • 22

 To create the signature broth, the crew cooks halal beef and bones overnight, adding radishes later on for a little sweetness.
 Into this clear and rich broth (or consomme) goes your choice of nine different noodle sizes, ranging from a thin spaghetti-like string to thick three-centromere-long ribbons.
-And if you must order more than just noodles, you make it one of the two spicy burgers.
+And if you must order more than just noodles, make it one of the spicy lamb burgers.

 Read more